microsoft/FastTrack/tools/SimpleGraph/README.md

 This PowerShell module provides a generic but simplified way to access Microsoft Graph API resources with PowerShell.
 It relies on the Graph authentication provided with the PnP PowerShell module from the Office Dev/SharePoint PnP team.

+Please note this module is written as a simple web call-based (and therefore always up to date) alternative to the official [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell), which fully wraps Graph calls in resource-appropriate cmdlets.

 ## Usage

 The SimpleGraph module allows for simple calls to Graph, while providing flexibity to have complex calls as needed.
 Basic examples of the commands available: